Tim-Liam-Hill/Acid/README.md

 ## Properties

 Acid is a stack based programming language with 2 stacks (s1 and s2) that are manipulated by the user via opcodes.
 It has no variables: all data input, manipulation and output is done via the stacks.
 There are only 4 symbols that are recognized by acid: A, C, G and T (corresponding to the four nucleotides that make up DNA).
+Any non-nucleotide character is interpreted as a character (and I highly recommend keeping all of your comments in lowercase to avoid accidentally adding an extra nucleotide to your code, unless you like mutations in DNA).

 Each opcode consists of 3 nucleotides since in DNA, a single amino acid is also comprised of 3 nucleotides.
-Similarly to DNA, sequences of amino acids (opcodes) are combined to form proteins which in the context of Acid can be thought of as units of functionality in your program (in an abstract sense).
-However, there are only 32  unique operations and so for any specific operation (eg: push a number onto stack 1) there are  exactly 2
+Similarly to DNA, sequences of amino acids (opcodes) are combined to form proteins which, in the context of Acid, can be thought of as units of functionality in your program (in an abstract sense).
+However, there are only 32  unique operations and so for any specific operation (eg: push a number onto stack 1) there are exactly 2 opcodes that achieve this functionality.
+This is intentional since in human DNA, various different combinations of nucleotides can form the same amino acid.

-* Stack based - arithmatic operations work in stack based manner (refer to textbook) (its easier)
-* Two stacks as this allows for  Simulating a Turing Machine
-* Base 4 number system
-* Everything is an opcode (codon) made up of Nueclotides
-* Any non-nucleotide character is interpreted as a comment (better make sure you type in lower caps!!!)

-Datatypes?

-* Basically one Datatype (int)
-* Can be interpreted as Asci.
+As for data types, there is only one data type: the Number data type.
+Numbers are all integers and are specified by a base 4 number system in the code (all output is in base 10 however).
+Certain operations interpret numbers on the stack by their Ascii code, allowing for access to both numerical and string operations.

+*Wow, this sounds a lot like a Turing-Tarpit...*  hold that thought.
+There are some cool features to this language that help make it (slightly) more convenient than an actual Turing machine.
+An example of this are functions!
+Yes, that's right, you can define functions in this programming language!
+Functions are defined by having a pair of 'start-function' tags and matching 'end-function' tags both with the same associated function name (the function body is the contents that appears between these tags).
+You can define functions within functions, and the scope of these functions is tied to the previous function it was declared in.

 Functions